Othala (tradition, shed that which no longer serves; Elder Futhark)

 Long term changes, transition, intuition, releasing fears, shadow work.

-Woman (Witches Rune)
+Crossroads (Witches Rune)

 *Mobile responsive web design prevents us from publishing a traditional Celtic Cross layout.